Tony Marston's Blog About software development, PHP and OOP

 Note these statements:

-The last statement which says that input coming from end users should be filtered and sanitized is simply stating a personal preference which has never been either proposed or recommended in the PHP manual.
+The last statement which says that input coming from end users should be filtered and sanitized has never required each string value to be converted into the correct type.
 It is quite possible to check that a string value in the $_POST array is consistent with its type in the database WITHOUT actually changing its type.
 There has never been any rule which says that it should or must be converted, so anyone who says otherwise is overstepping the mark.
 On the contrary, since its inception the language has been able to use its Type Jugging capabilities to deal automatically with values of different types, which includes NULL.
 This is a well documented feature that is used by millions of application developers, so its removal would be a huge barrier to sites wanting to upgrade to this version.
 If they can't upgrade without rewriting their code some may chose to rewrite their code in a different language altogether, one where the developers behave in an adult and professional manner when it comes to maintaining backwards compatibility.
 Even the Python language has a basic policy for backwards compatibility which states:

 incompatibilities should have a large benefit to breakage ratio